Military history of Nova Scotia: Headquarters of the North American Station

 Halifax was the headquarters for the Royal Navy's North American Station for sixty years (1758–1818).
 Halifax Harbour had served as a Royal Navy seasonal base from the founding of the city in 1749, using temporary facilities and a careening beach on Georges Island.
 Land and buildings for a permanent Naval Yard were purchased in 1758 and the Yard was officially commissioned in 1759.
 Land and buildings for a permanent Naval Yard were purchased by the Royal Naval Dockyard, Halifax in 1758 and the Yard was officially commissioned in 1759.
 The Yard served as the main base for the British Royal Navy in North American during the Seven Years' War, the American Revolution, the French Revolutionary Wars and the War of 1812.
 In 1818 Halifax became the summer base for the squadron which shifted to the Royal Naval Dockyard, Bermuda for the remainder of the year.
 One of the most famous commanders of the station was Robert Digby (1781–1783).
 After the surrender of New York city in 1783, Digby helped to organise the evacuation of some 1,500 United Empire Loyalists to the small port of Conway in Nova Scotia.
 The settlement he led transformed the tiny village into a town, which in 1787 was renamed Digby, Nova Scotia.

-American Revolution
+American War of Independence (1775-1783)

-At the outbreak of the outbreak of the American Revolution, many Nova Scotians were New England-born and were sympathetic to the American Patriots.
+At the outbreak of the outbreak of the American War of Independence in 1775, many Nova Scotians were New England-born and were sympathetic to the American Patriots against the British government.
 This support somewhat eroded over the first two years of the war as American Privateers attacked Nova Scotian villages and shipping to try to interrupt Nova Scotian trade with the American Loyalists still in New England who were opposing the Revolution.
-During the war, American Privateers captured 225 vessels either leaving or arriving at Nova Scotia ports.
+During the war, American privateers captured 225 vessels either leaving or arriving at Nova Scotia ports.